20% off your first purchase with code: SHOP24

 • Cons – This convenient spot can cause problems with traffic flow – especially if your school has small entryways.
 How much chaos can you tolerate?
 Will a traffic jam of kids each morning drive you crazy?
 Do you have procedures in place to prevent the same kind of backup at the end of the day?

-Backpack Problem 3 - Close Quarters
+Close Quarters

 Another consideration in the elementary classroom is lice.
 Lice issues are handled differently in different places.
-In my district, they no longer send kids home for lice - just a note asking the parents to treat with special shampoo.
-When all of the backpacks are hung closely together - often with jackets right there too - one kid with lice can easily become 3, 4, or 5 kids with lice.
-So if this is a common problem at your school, it's something to consider when planning your backpack storage system.
+In my district, they no longer send kids home for lice – just a note asking the parents to treat with special shampoo.
+When all of the backpacks are hung closely together – often with jackets there too – one kid with lice can easily become 3, 4, or 5 kids with lice.
+If this is a common problem at your school, it’s something to consider when planning your backpack storage system.

-There are no pros and cons here.
 If you are able to space the backpacks apart, do it.

 In older grades – 5th and up mostly (but sometimes 4th) – you might want the backpacks mostly out of view.
 This is when some girls start needing personal items and they are often embarrassed by it.
 It can be a really big deal to an 11 or 12-year old.
 A simple solution is letting them access their backpacks away from their classmates’ view (especially the boys).